abdelrhmanwahdan/Crossword/README.md

+# Crossword
-an AI to generate crossword puzzles.
+a model that uses artificial intelligence to generate crossword puzzles.